Pandharpur: History

-In the second half of the 18th century under the Marathas the temple and town was rebuilt under the Peshwas of Pune, Scindia of Gwailor and Holkar of Indore.
+In the second half of the 18th century under the Marathas the temple and town was rebuilt under the Peshwas of Pune, Scindia of Gwalior and Holkar of Indore.

+Geography

+Pandharpur is located on the western bank of the Bhima river, which is locally known as the Chandrabhaga.
+This area is one of the driest parts of Maharashtra, averaging about 250 to 300 mm of rain each year, and large trees are sparse except along the riverbank.
+This area is more prone to drought and bad harvests than most of the rest of the state.

 Mahadwar

 Mahadwar is main locality in the city and a market place.
 Mahadwar leads to main ghāt of Pandharpur that is "Mahadwar ghat".
 There is temple of Bhakta Pundalik on the ghāt.

 It is said that Krishna came to Pandharpur to meet his disciple Bhakta Pundalīka who was busy serving his parents at that time he offered brick called viṭ in maraṭhi to Krishna and requested him to wait standing on the brick for some time till he attended to his parents.
 The same Krishna is standing on the brick for the last 28 yuga and thus is also knows as Vitthala.
 So in ārati of vitthal it is mentioned "yuge atṭhāvis (28), viṭhevari ubhā".